 - New Sound Album: Not his own material, but his DJ Sets have shifted from playing the Big Beat genre (plus others) to being a Mostly House DJ since 2000/1.

-- Notable Music Videos: Most notably "Praise You", featuring a fictional community dance troupe (the leader of which might be a disguised Spike Jonze, the video's director) at a mall, and "Weapon Of Choice" featuring Christopher Walken dancing in a hotel lobby.
+- Notable Music Videos: Most notably the Parody of Evolution "Right Here Right Now", the fictional community dance troupe of "Praise You" (the leader of which is a disguised Spike Jonze, the video's director) at a mall, and "Weapon Of Choice" featuring Christopher Walken dancing in a hotel lobby.